albert-santos01/SSL-TIE_TFG/thesis_progress_log.md

     - To Sandra: After a more thoughtful consideration here's my signed job offer[x]
     - To SDG Group[x]
 7. Try to reproduce DAVENet
-    - Bear in mind that this is to see the inferences of DAVENet and to see it's training process
+    - Bear in mind that this is to see the inferences of DAVENet and to see its training process
     1. Add to wandb [Probably]
     2. Set path for:
         - Saving models